Doing the impossible, Madrid in one day.

 Follow the route up Calle Alcalá until you reach the Plaza de Independencia, where the Puerta de Alcalá is located, another Madrid symbol which you cannot miss.
 Its two sides are different and it has marks on the stones due to civil war projectiles.

 Cross the square and continue the day with a pleasant walk through the symbolic and representative El Retiro Park, the green lung of Madrid.
 We recommend passing by the Estanque Grande and its impressive monument to Alfonso XII, of course visit the Palacio de Cristal and go through the Jardín del Parterre.
-Then exit through the Puerta de Felipe IV.

 Towards the “Paseo del Arte” and the “Barrio de las Letras”